Blog

 Is Florida a No-Fault Divorce State?

-Posted in Florida Family Law on August 15, 2025
+Posted in Florida Family Law Archives on August 15, 2025

 Is Florida a no-fault divorce state?
 Yes, it is—and that makes the divorce process in our state less complicated than many people expect.
 In Florida, you do not need to accuse your spouse of wrongdoing or provide evidence of misconduct to end your marriage.
 All that’s required is a statement that your marriage is irretrievably… read more